 The correct levels of essential joint support ingredients are the key to choosing the right supplement, but before we talk about what’s in the bottle, let’s talk about what’s in the joint.

 Whatever the species, the basic structure and function of all mammalian joints is similar in that articular cartilage covers and protects the ends of the bones.
-This cartilage provides a smooth, low-friction gliding surface that allows free movement of the joint.
-Articular cartilage is made up of water, collagen and a complex group of proteins called “proteoglycans” which consist of hyaluronic acid and long chains of “glycosaminoglycans”, often referred to as “GAGs”.
+This cartilage provides a smooth, low-friction gliding surface, allowing free movement of the joint.
+Articular cartilage is made up of water, collagen and a complex group of proteins called Proteoglycans which consist of hyaluronic acid and long chains of Glycosaminoglycans, often referred to as “GAGs”.
 Proteoglycans trap and hold water, forming a cushion of dense fluid at the ends of the bones that enables movement and absorbs shock when the joint bears weight.

 Articular cartilage has no blood supply.
-It is solely dependent on another joint component, synovial fluid, to deliver vital nutrients and act as a lubricant and cushion between the bones.
+It is solely dependent on another joint component, synovial fluid, to deliver vital components and act as a lubricant and cushion between the bones.
 Age and work degrade the quality of the synovial fluid, which in turn diminishes the quality of the articular cartilage.
 The joint then loses its protection against friction, concussion, and the invasion of destructive inflammatory cells.
-Arthritis (osteoarthritis) and degenerative joint disease are the common terms for this condition and the most common causes of lameness in horses.

 Why Feed A Joint Supplement?